javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 alert(proxy.data); // Error
 ```

 A call to `revoke()` removes all internal references to the target object from the proxy, so they are no longer connected.

-The target object can be garbage-collected after that.
+Initially, `revoke` is separate from `proxy`, so that we can pass `proxy` around while leaving `revoke` in the current scope.

-We can also store `revoke` in a `WeakMap`, to be able to easily find it by a proxy object:
+We can also bind `revoke` method to proxy by setting `proxy.revoke = revoke`.

+Another option is to create a `WeakMap` that has `proxy` as the key the corresponding `revoke` as the value, that allows to easily find `revoke` for a proxy:

 ```js run
 *!*